majaIlievska90/Airborne-emssion-demo/README.md

 ## Project features
 ### Features
 - Data processing: reading files from one month, both moving and supersite; handling negative values; changing the format of the timestamp; concatenating and exploring the data.
 - Bar plot of the emssions of NO, CO2 and O3 across hours of the day, for each day.
-By visually exploring this plots, O3 concentrations appear higher during early morning hours.
+By visually exploring these plots, O3 concentrations appear higher during early morning hours.
 CO2 concentrations appear higher during the day, while NO emmisions seem more uniform throughout the day.
 - Regression model predicting NO₂ levels from the remaining features.
   - I tested different sets of predictors, and the combination of the measurement station data (moving and superstation) increased the coefficient of determination, R².
 Due to high-frequency spatial variability in mobile sensor data and the effect of the direct emissions sources, simple linear models based on temperature, humidity, hour-of-day  etc., do not fully capture pollutant fluctuations, resulting in smaller R² values (< 0.5).
 RMSE remains low due to the small magnitude of measured concentrations.
 Among the predictor variables, ozone concentration have the largest effect on the NO emissions (coefficient 2.07).
 - Visualization of the measured and predicited NO concentrations.